 2) Book a Placeholder While Onboard

 Did you realize you can secure a discount on a future cruise, while you are on your current cruise?
 Whether you have a specific ship and sail date in mind already, or you just know you are hooked on Disney cruising and want to go again sooner than later, make sure you visit the Future Cruise Sales Desk in the Disney Vacation Planning Center to get one booked.
 You can only book one DURING your cruise, and the desk is only open certain hours of each day, so pay attention to your Daily Navigator and stop by during their business hours to get it taken care of.
+If you think about it at random times, and don’t ever remember to go during their hours, you can also book one, without a specific date, via the DCL app on the ship.

 Worried that you won’t sail again within 24 months?
 That’s ok, the reservation is fully refundable, and the cruise line will return your $250 to the original form of payment that you used to book the trip.